-It is also very important to consider other variables for further studies that can influence the respondents' perception and behavioral intentions to buy modern funeral services, such as: socioeconomic status, a simple financing scheme, government regulations and also customer satisfaction.
+There are some variables that should be considered for further research that can influence the perception and behavioral intentions to buy modern funeral services, such as: socio- economic status, a simple financing scheme, government regulations and also customer satisfaction.
 The behavioral intention to buy the funeral services can also be influenced by how satisfied the customer seems with the funeral company's commitment to comply with Islamic values.
-This can refer to analysis done by Saqib [42] which related the impact of Sharrah compliance perception on customer satisfaction in the Islamic banking sector of Pakistan.
-These higher-quality services will also bring positive customer perceptions toward funeral services
+This can refer to analysis done by Sagib [42] which related the impact of Sharī'ah compliance perception on customer satisfaction in the Islamic banking sector of Pakistan.
+These higherquality services will also bring positive customer perceptions toward funeral services [43].